 The Motley Fool Pricing and Promotions

-Stock Advisor normally costs $199 per year, but The Motley Fool is currently offering a 50% discount that drops the annual price to $99 for new members.
+Stock Advisor normally costs $199 per year, but The Motley Fool is currently offering a 60% discount that drops the annual price to $79 the first year for new members.
 New annual subscriptions are also backed by a 30-day money-back guarantee.